-.06 The request for extension must be requested by the Independent Public Accountant, on their letterhead, and received by the City of Philadelphia Department, that is to receive the audit report, as soon as the organization becomes aware of the need for an extension and at least 20 days prior to the date the report is due.
+.06 The request for extension must be requested by the subrecipient organization (auditee), on their letterhead, and received by the City of Philadelphia Department, that is to receive the audit report, as soon as the organization becomes aware of the need for an extension and at least 20 days prior to the date the report is due (i.e. 120 days after subrecipient's fiscal year end date).